altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~The redhead sitting on the floor started chittering at him.
 Gerald a moment later started to translate~
-"G::What, you don't think those giant prosomas are empty?/s" "K::Also, what's up with the spiders -  does she speak spider?"
+"G::What, you don't think those giant prosomas are empty?/s" "K::Also, what's up with her - she only speaks spider?"
-"G::Yes, she and the spiders are from a dream, nightmare actually" "K::A Dream?"
+"G::Yes.
+And she and the spiders are from a dream, nightmare actually" "K::A Dream?"
 *Gerald nodded*
 "FL__F::We can all focus now, yes?"
+~Flanagan cleared his throat with a hacking cough, and spoke quietly to himself~ "FL__F::Chew your damn food felix, you still have steak in your lungs."
+~He addressed the room~
-~Flanagan cleared his throat with a hacking cough~ "FL__F::The Relux are on their way to getting The Way Out.
+"FL__F::The Relux are on their way to getting The Way Out.
 All we need to do is wait, by tomorrow night - they should be back."
 "K::All those people up there..."